markhoerth/hms-quickstart/README.md

 them from serving multiple table formats from a single HMS connection.

 **Separate finding:** Gravitino's current HMS catalog connector enforces a single table type per catalog connection.
-This is a Gravitino implementation gap, not an engine limitation.
 The target behavior for HMS and Glue catalogs in Gravitino is what this environment demonstrates.